fcegatti/fcegatti/README.md

 - 🗣️&nbsp;Speak several languages: Spanish, English, Catalan, French, Italian, and a bit of Portuguese and Greek
 - ♟️&nbsp;Enjoy playing chess and board games, and currentle developing my own games!
 - ✍️&nbsp;Creative writer currently working on a book
-- 🌎&nbsp;Temporarily located in Buenos Aires, Argentina
+- 🌎&nbsp;Temporarily in Buenos Aires, Argentina

 ✉️&nbsp;Email me at tr4p0.dev@gmail.com.
 I'll try to respond as soon as possible!<br>